OT Hybrid Program

 The hybrid format allows adults with jobs, families, and other commitments to pursue a graduate education.
-Classes meet one weekend each month year round on Friday evenings from 5:00-9:00 and Saturdays from 8:00-5:00 at the Cook-DeVos Center for Health Sciences building located in Grand Rapids, MI.
+Classes meet one weekend each month year round on Friday evenings from 5:00-9:00 and Saturdays from 8:00-5:00 at GVSU's All New Health Campus located in Grand Rapids, MI.
 More than 50% of each course content is presented online.

-The application deadline for the MSOT Hybrid Program is January 15.
+Applications for the MSOT Hybrid Program must be verified within OTCAS by January 15.

 Note: This has been fully accredited through the American Occupational Therapy Association Accreditation Committee for Occupational Therapy Education.